 Patterns of catch and biomass across years were variable, likely due to the small catches and patchy distributions of this species, which also reflects in wide biomass confidence intervals (Table II).
-Catches of banded whiptail grenadier were higher in groundfish surveys compared with calamari pre-season surveys in any year, and catches ranged between 2.5 t and 8 t (Fig. 5; Appendix IV).
-CPUE of banded whiptail grenadier oscillated across years, with the highest CPUE recorded for 2010 (40.9 kg/h).
-Relatively high CPUE was also observed in 2011, 2015, 2018, and 2021 (> 30 kg/h each); CPUE in 2022 was 27.9 kg/h (Fig. 5; Appendix V).
-The biomass of banded whiptail grenadier had a decreasing trend from 2010 (66,623 t) to 2019 (22,977 t), followed by an increase from 2019 to 2021 (66,845 t); biomass declined again in 2022 (49,559 t) (Fig. 5; Table II; Appendix VI).
-These findings suggest that the stock of banded whiptail grenadier remains relatively stable within a range of variability.
+Catches of banded whiptail grenadier were higher in groundfish surveys compared with calamari pre-season surveys in any year, and catches ranged between 2.5 t and 8 t.
+On average, approximately 90% of the total banded whiptail grenadier catches were from groundfish surveys across years (Fig. 5; Appendix II).
+The biomass of banded whiptail grenadier ranged from 22,977 t in 2019 to 66,845 t in 2021, with no evident trend through time.
+The biomass in February 2023 was calculated at 34,370 t (Fig. 5; Table II; Appendix III).

-Banded whiptail grenadier was predominantly distributed to the south-west of West Falkland during 2022, with the maximum density calculated at 3,971 kg/km (Fig. 6).
-Across years, there was a consistent pattern of distribution to the south-west of West Falkland with the highest density calculated for 2011 (9,127 kg/km; Appendix VIII).
+Banded whiptail grenadier was distributed to the south-west of West Falkland during 2023, with the maximum density calculated at 2,489 kg/km2 (Fig. 6).
+Across years, there was a consistent pattern of distribution to the south-west of West Falkland with the highest density calculated for 2011 (9,127 kg/km2; Appendix VI).

 Length frequency histograms of banded whiptail grenadier show a range of sizes from 2 cm to 20 cm pre-anal length.
-One mode was evident every year and remained constant through time, i.e. 9-10 cm pre-anal length for females and for males (Fig. 7).
+One mode was evident every year and remained constant through time, i.e. 9-10 cm pre-anal length for females and for males, with females often being larger than males (Fig. 7).

 Fig. 5.
-Catch (t), CPUE (kg/h), and mean biomass (t) $\pm$ 95% confidence intervals of banded whiptail grenadier (Coelorinchus fasciatus) during the February 2010-2011 and 2015-2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Catch (t), and mean biomass (t) \pm 95% confidence intervals of banded whiptail grenadier (Coelorinchus fasciatus) during the February 2010-2011 and 2015-2023 groundfish and calamari preseason surveys in Falkland Islands waters.

 Fig. 6.
-Distribution and abundance of banded whiptail grenadier (Coelorinchus fasciatus) calculated from the February 2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Distribution and abundance of banded whiptail grenadier (Coelorinchus fasciatus) calculated from the February 2023 groundfish and calamari pre-season surveys in Falkland Islands waters.